2019 PSC Leadership AcademyGeorge Mason University - Washington DC area

 Each registered PSC Unit is allotted one spot to send a Cadet of their choosing.
 Additional Cadets will be competitively selected until capacity is reached.
 Cadets and/or their sponsoring Unit are responsible for travel to and from Fairfax, Virginia and a $100 registration fee (scholarships are available for those who cannot afford this cost).
 Cadets will be housed in air conditioned dorms on the campus of George Mason University and meals are included.
 While attending the Academy, Cadets will also learn about a variety of law enforcement career opportunities.

 The focus of the 2019 Academy is leadership in law enforcement and failures of leadership.

-To apply, submit an application which must arrive to the PSC office no later than May 15, 2019.
-Cadets will be notified of the acceptance by June 1, 2019.
+To apply, submit an application which must arrive at info@PublicSafetyCadets.org by June 1, 2019.
+Cadets will be notified of the acceptance by July 1, 2019.

-Click here for Application and detailed instructions.National Marksmanship Championship &
+Click here for Application and detailed instructions.Printable brochure

 Response to Resistance SymposiumCamp Dodge - Johnston, IowaSeptember 28, 2019

 Cadets and Mentors are invited to participate in the 2019 Public Safety Cadets National Marksmanship Championship and Response to Resistance Symposium at the Camp Dodge Joint Maneuver Training Center (CDJMTC) in Johnston, Iowa on Saturday, September 28, 2019.